stoodx/obfuscation/ReadMe.txt

 1) Create the temp directory TEMP_OBFUSCATION for each a code directory.
 2) Copy all codes files from the original directory to the temp directory
-3) Obfuscate codes files in the original directory
+3) Obfuscate the codes files in the original directory
-4) Create the archive file (arch_obfuscate.obf) in the root directory, where were  wrote all changes
+4) Create the archive file (arch_obfuscate.obf) in the root directory, where it  wrote all changes

 Parser r

-1) Read Serial_obfuscate.obf with all changes
+1) Read arch_obfuscate.obf with all changes
 2) Delete all the code obfuscated files in the original directory
 3) Move the original code from the temp directory to the original directory
 4) Delete the temporary directory